bgerrard5392/Pewlett-Hackard-Analysis/README.md

 Module 7 Analysis

 # Project Overview
 For this project, I am a data engineer for Pewlett Hackard and i'm tasked with researching employees who started at the company in the 1980's and how many of them are still employed to get a sense of who will retire in the coming years.
-I've created an ERD to hold and join data within CSV's, imported the CSV's into a SQL database, and looked closely at .....
+I've created an Entity Relationship Diagram to hold and join data within CSV's, imported the CSV's into a SQL database, and looked closely at .....

 It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
 Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.